top of page

 NTU-2 adapter

-The way the NTU-2 adapter connects to the NT-1 body is quite unusual.
-The AA battery has to be removed so that extended part of the adapter can slide into the battery compartment.
+The connection method of the NTU-2 adapter to the NT-1 body is rather unconventional.
+It requires the removal of the AA battery to allow the extended portion of the adapter to fit into the battery compartment.

 NT-1 with NTU-2 adapter plugged in.